 CRS Celebrates 75th Anniversary

-Catholic Relief Services is celebrating its 75th anniversary this year.
+Catholic Relief Services is celebrated its 75th anniversary in 2018.
 CRS was founded in 1943 by the Catholic Bishops of the United States to serve World War II survivors in Europe.
 Since then, it has expanded in size to reach more than 130 million people in more than 100 countries on five continents.

 CRS Ethical Trade